-- 1. Securities purchased in transactions not involving any public offering from the issuer of such securities, which issuer (subject to certain limited exceptions) is an eligible portfolio company, or from any person who is, or has been during the preceding 13 months, an affiliated person of an eligible portfolio company, or from any other person, subject to such rules as may be prescribed by the SEC.
-An eligible portfolio company is defined in the 1940 Act as any issuer which: - is organized under the laws of, and has its principal place of business in, the a. - U.S.: - b. is not an investment company (other than a small business investment company wholly owned by the BDC) or a company that would be an investment company but for certain exclusions under the 1940 Act; and the - satisfies of c. any - following: - does not have any class of securities that is traded on a national securities i. - exchange: - has a class of securities listed on a national securities exchange, but has an aggregate market value of outstanding voting and non-voting common ii. equity of less than \$250 million; - iii. is controlled by a BDC or a group of companies including a BDC and the BDC has an affiliated person who is a director of the eligible portfolio company; or - is a small and solvent company having total assets of not more than \$4.0 million and capital and surplus of not less than \$2.0 iv. million - 2.
-Securities of any eligible portfolio company that we - control. - 3.
-Securities purchased in a private transaction from a U.S. issuer that is not an investment company or from an affiliated person of the issuer, or in transactions incident thereto, if the issuer is in bankruptcy and subject to reorganization or if the issuer, immediately prior to the purchase of its securities was unable to meet its obligations as they came due without material assistance other than conventional lending or financing arrangements. - Securities of an eligible portfolio company purchased from any person in a private transaction if there is no ready market for such securities and we already own 60% 4. of the outstanding equity of the eligible portfolio company. - Securities received in exchange for or distributed on or with respect to securities described in(1) through (4) above, or pursuant to the exercise of warrants or rights 5. relating to such securities. - Cash, cash equivalents, U.S. government securities or high-quality debt securities maturing in one year or less from the time of 6. investment.
+- b. is not an investment company (other than a small business investment company wholly owned by the BDC) or a company that would be an investment company but for certain exclusions under the 1940 Act; and - c. satisfies any of the

+- does not have any class of securities that is traded on a national securities exchange; - ii. has a class of securities listed on a national securities exchange, but has an aggregate market value of outstanding voting and non-voting common equity of less than \$250 million; - iii. is controlled by a BDC or a group of companies including a BDC and the BDC has an affiliated person who is a director of the eligible portfolio company; or - iv. is a small and solvent company having total assets of not more than \$4.0 million and capital and surplus of not less than \$2.0 million - Securities of any eligible portfolio company that we control - 3.
+Securities purchased in a private transaction from a U.S. issuer that is not an investment company or from an affiliated person of the issuer, or in transactions incident thereto, if the issuer is in bankruptcy and subject to reorganization or if the issuer, immediately prior to the purchase of its securities was unable to meet its obligations as they came due without material assistance other than conventional lending or financing arrangements. - 4.
+Securities of an eligible portfolio company purchased from any person in a private transaction if there is no ready market for such securities and we already own 60% of the outstanding equity of the eligible portfolio company. - 5.
+Securities received in exchange for or distributed on or with respect to securities described in(1) through (4) above, or pursuant to the exercise of warrants or rights relating to such securities. - Cash, cash equivalents, U.S. government securities or high-quality debt securities maturing in one year or less from the time of investment.